London's emergency services show support for LTNs

 Laura Cubitt, 41, a Hackney resident living close to Daubeney Fields, agrees the LTNs have been “wonderful.”

 “Traffic noise and pollution has reduced significantly.
 The streets are far safer for children and we’ve seen a huge leap in pedestrians passing through to use Daubeney Fields.
 I would be very sad to see it put back to the pre-LTN state.”

-Laura-Louise Fairley, 35, mother to a five-year-old living on Mabley Street, has also loved the introduction of LTNs.
+Laura-Louise Fairley, 35, mother to a five-year-old living in Hackney, has also loved the introduction of LTNs.
 She said: “Before, the traffic on the commute to school was so bad that I'd find myself wheezing at night from my asthma, and I could taste the pollution on the journey.”